Krystkowiakk/Plastic-or-Glass---Image-Classification-with-Deep-Learning/README.md

 The following models were trained and tested:

-- Logistic Regression (baseline model): F1 on training set: 0.470, F1 on validation set: 0.459
+- Logistic Regression (baseline model): F1 on validation set: 0.714
-- Neural Network model: F1 on training set: 0.960, F1 on validation set: 0.803
+- Neural Network model: F1 on validation set: 0.802
-- Convolutional Neural Network (best F1 and with smallest overfitting): F1 on training set: 0.945, F1 on validation set: 0.898
+- Convolutional Neural Network (CNN): F1 on validation set: 0.873
-- Transfer learning - VGG16 (second "best"): F1 on training set: 0.997, F1 on validation set: 0.861
+- Transfer learning - VGG16: F1 on validation set: 0.879
-- Transfer learning - VGG19: F1 on training set: 0.990, F1 on validation set: 0.848
+- Transfer learning - VGG19: F1 on validation set: 0.860
-- Transfer learning - Xception: F1 on training set: 0.999, F1 on validation set: 0.792
+- Transfer learning - EfficientNetV2L (how is it trained matters): F1 on validation set: 0.279
-- Transfer learning - VGG19 (how is it trained matters): F1 on training set: 0.213, F1 on validation set: 0.310
+- Transfer learning - Xception: F1 on validation set: 0.846

-The final model chosen for this project was the convolutional neural network (CNN) as it had the best F1 score and the smallest overfitting among the models tried.
+The final model chosen for this project was VGG16 as it presented slightly better F1 score and balanced other characteristics although CNN and VGG19 presented similar performance and may be the model of choice depending on fine-tuning.

 TOOLS

 - Python, Pandas, and Numpy for data processing
-- Scikit-learn, Keras, Tensorflow for modeling (Logistic Regression, Neural Network model, Convolutional Neural Network (CNN), Transfer learning using various pre-trained models: VGG16, VGG19, and Xception)
+- Scikit-learn, Keras, Tensorflow for modeling (Logistic Regression, Neural Network model, Convolutional Neural Network (CNN), Transfer learning using various pre-trained models: VGG16, VGG19, EfficientNetV2L and Xception)
 - Google Colab to test some of the models
 - Seaborn and Tableau for visualization